 Churchill polar bears

 In contrast, you can see polar bears very close to Churchill on a consistent basis.
 The first polar bear our group spotted occurred just 15 minutes after landing in Churchill.
 It had been a problem bear in town.
-After a few weeks in the Polar Bear Jail, it was drugged before relocating it by helicopter.
+After a few weeks in the Polar Bear Jail, it was drugged before being relocated by helicopter.

 On the Frontiers North Adventures polar bear viewing tour John and I did, we all had our own seat.
 I saw a bus with day trippers packed two to a seat, so any time there was a polar bear, numerous people couldn’t get close enough to see it.